-Communication from the protected area of the certification authority to the public servers zone is possible through the internal and external security locks.
-These firewalls accept only packets coming out of the protected area of the certification authority.
+Communication from the protected area of the Certum authorities to the public servers zone is possible through the internal and external security locks.
+These firewalls accept only packets coming out of the protected area of the Certum authorities.
 Communication between the protected zone and the backend server protection zone is based on a queue system.
 Certum has its own, autonomous intrusion and DDoS attacks detection system.
 In addition, all servers are subject to periodic data integrity checks.